PraneethJain/Open-Quantum-Systems/assignment/main.typ

 Thus, the $F$ matrix corresponding to this map is *not* invertible.

+Also, since this operation cannot be represented by a single unitary, it is also *not* reversible.

 == Question 3

 The generalised amplitude damping channel for a qubit is defined as